jayknar/RISCV_MYTH_Workshop/README.md

 `riscv64-unknown-elf-objdump -d <object filename>`

+This command will be show the PC(Program counter) values, the address of the instructions in memory, the assembly language instructions used and the registers that are accessed by these instructions.
+Since a byte of data in stored at a particular memory location, the addresses will be incremented by 32'd4 after each instruction.

 The assembly code is available [here](Day1/assembly_code_with_ofast_option)

 The object code is then run using Spike simulator and we get the [result](using_spike_to_run_program.png) of the C program